hectic4491/Web-Game-of-Life/DESIGN_SCHEMATIC.md

 > Selecting from a library of pre-existing patterns.

 > Adding the scrubbing functionality.

+> Adding the drawing functionality.

+> Allowing the backend to process a sent simulation pattern.

 ## +NOTES+
 >  11/28/2024 06:35:00 -rob
 >  Set difference: